-As part of our committee we have a welfare secretary, Bradley.
-As welfare secretary, he’s the best person to talk to in the club if you have a problem of any nature.
+As part of our committee we have a welfare secretary, Maya.
+As welfare secretary, she’s the best person to talk to in the club if you have a problem of any nature.
 However, you can talk to any member of the committee; they will be more than happy to listen and help you.
 Anything you talk to us about will remain confidential, unless we think you or another person is at risk of harm.
 Below is information about different places you can get help.
 If you have difficulties navigating any of the websites/resources, the welfare sec can also assist with this.

-If you want to get in contact with Bradley, drop him a message using the contact from at the bottom of the page
+If you want to get in contact with Maya, drop her a message using the contact from at the bottom of the page

 Climbing offers many health benefits that are not just physical.
 It improves your self esteem, mental agility and self awareness.
 It’s a great stress-buster and a full body workout, so it’s good for general wellbeing.